codingMustache/codingMustache/README.md

 ## Joke of the Day

-What do bees do after they are married?
-They go on a honeymoon.
+There's not really any training for garbagemen.
+They just pick things up as they go.

 ## Daily Trivia

-What five letter word is the motto of the IBM Computer company?
+Which of the following computer components can be built using only NAND gates?
- 1. Think
+ 1. Register
- 2. Pixel
+ 2. RAM
- 3. Click
+ 3. CPU
- 4. Logic
+ 4. ALU

 <details>
   <summary>Answer</summary>
-  Think
+  ALU
 </details>